openframeworks/ofSite/documentation/3d/ofCamera.markdown

 You'll also need to specify a Z value when providing your screen point.
 This Z value is interpreted as a distance into or away from the screen.

+It's important not to call this within a cam.begin()...cam.end() section as it will not work.
+It must be called before or afterward.

 Parameters:
 ScreenXYZ A point on your screen, whose 3D world coordinates you wish to know.